Studying explicit $U(1)_A$ symmetry breaking in hot and magnetised two flavour non-local NJL model constrained using lattice results: Formalism

 Following the steps given in Ref.~\cite{GomezDumm:2006vz} we use the expression for pion decay constant

 where $J(p^2)$ given by

 and $Z_\pi$ is related to the $\pi\bar{\psi}_f\psi_f$ coupling constant and is given by

 Eqs.~(\ref{eq:cond}),~(\ref{eq:pion_mass}) and~(\ref{eq:exp_pdc}) are used to fit the free parameters of the model, $m$ (current quark mass), $G_0$ and $\Lambda$ with a given form factor.
-In the case of Gaussian form factor $\Lambda$ characterizes the range of non-local interaction.
-In other words it controls how fast we are going to achieve the asymptotic freedom.
-These parameters are fitted to obtain a phenomenologically allowed quark condensate, physical pion mass and pion decay constant.\\
+In the case of the Gaussian form factor, $\Lambda$ characterizes the range of non-local interaction.
+In other words, it controls at what scale the coupling starts becoming small.
+These parameters are fitted to obtain a phenomenologically allowed quark condensate, physical pion mass and pion decay constant.